Jasperkroes/MMB_Mini_Project/README.md

 # USAGE

-To use this model you should only change the values in Main.java
+To use this model you should only change the values in main.java.Main.java

 To run the model you simply run main.java